themikemoniker/rails-7-with-sam-ruby/notes.md

 done automatically with the `rails test` command but can be done separately with `rails db:test:prepare`

 -inside the tests we can load the data using the row name from the fixture

+we changed the controller tests to give unique dates now that is one of our validations

+## Chapter 8
+Catalog Display
+We need tp start working on the buyer's perspective we also want to add some funtional tests for the controller